In this sectionMFA Programme MFA Funding Applying to Study for an MFA MFA Affiliated Colleges

 Please follow the detailed instructions in the Course Guide available here: https://www.ox.ac.uk/admissions/graduate/courses/mfa-fine-art

-Details of this procedure, selection criteria, exact submission dates, and the importance of choosing the most appropriate one, can be found at http://www.ox.ac.uk/admissions/postgraduate_courses/apply/application_guide/
+Details of this procedure, selection criteria and exact submission dates can be found at http://www.ox.ac.uk/admissions/postgraduate_courses/apply/application_guide/

 For the most detailed information on the application process please refer to the University Admissions webpage: http://www.ox.ac.uk/admissions/postgraduate_courses/index.html

 Information on fees and living costs can be found at http://www.ox.ac.uk/feesandfunding/fees

 You will be able to complete and submit your application online and upload electronic copies of supporting materials (including written materials, curriculum vitae etc).
 You can also register the email details of your referees online ahead of submitting your appliation form so they have plenty of time to send in their supporting statements.

 There is a non-refundable £75.00 application fee for each programme of study you apply to.
 This is normally payable by credit card on submission of each online application.
 Information about application fee waiver eligibility is here: https://www.ox.ac.uk/admissions/graduate/applying-to-oxford/application-guide/declaration-and-payment#content-tab--3.

 In order to study at the University of Oxford, you need to belong to both a college and a department.
 Each college has its own distinctive character, so you may well have a preference.
 You can find more about the collegiate system and individual colleges here: http://www.ox.ac.uk/admissions/postgraduate_courses/college_guide/index.html